Disability Rights Education and Defense Fund: 1980s

-The 1990s
+1990s

-Following the passage of the ADA, DREDF focused on preserving the new law and shaping its implementation by providing nationwide training and technical assistance, as well as writing and publishing a legal series that presented ADA legislative history and commentary in a series of cases, DREDF won the right of children with disabilities requiring healthcare assistance (such as diabetes and asthma) to receive such assistance in pre-school and recreational settings.
-In an effort to promote community integration, DREDF works with community and legal groups to challenge the continued institutionalization of disabled residents at San Francisco's Laguna Honda Hospital and to create community-based alternatives.
-Other ADA litigation has also opened doors to movie theaters, hotels, banking services, and gas stations.
-DREDF represents Members of Congress in a trilogy of cases involving the definition of disability under the ADA.
-Continuing its commitment to IDEA implementation, DREDF achieves a series of litigation victories that establish a national precedent for the full inclusion of children with disabilities in regular classes in Holland v.
-Sacramento City School District and establishes educational rights for children with disabilities in East Palo Alto, California.
-As interest in disability rights gains international momentum, disability rights leaders from 17 countries invite legal and policy staff to consult and collaborate on strategies for advancing policy in their countries.
+Following the passage of the ADA, DREDF focused on preserving the law and shaping its implementation by providing nationwide training and technical assistance, as well as writing and publishing a legal series that presented ADA legislative history and commentary.
+In a series of cases, DREDF won the right of children with disabilities who require healthcare assistance (such as diabetes and asthma) to receive such assistance in pre-school and recreational settings.

+In an effort to promote community integration, DREDF works with community and legal groups to challenge the institutionalization of disabled residents at San Francisco's Laguna Honda Hospital and to create community-based alternatives.
+Other ADA litigation has opened movie theaters, hotels, banking services, and gas stations to disabled individuals.

+DREDF represented Members of Congress in cases involving the definition of disability under the ADA.
+Continuing its commitment to IDEA implementation, DREDF secured court judgments that established a national precedent for the full inclusion of children with disabilities in regular classes in Holland v.
+Sacramento City School District and established educational rights for children with disabilities in East Palo Alto, California.
+As interest in disability rights gained international momentum, disability rights leaders from 17 countries invited legal and policy staff to consult and collaborate on strategies for advancing policy in their countries.

-The 2000s and beyond
+2000s

-Other litigation succeeds in requiring the U.S. Social Security Administration to provide all notices to beneficiaries in alternative formats.
+Other litigation succeeded in requiring the U.S. Social Security Administration to provide all notices to beneficiaries in alternative formats.